dunamismax/hello-world-from-hell/README.md

 ## What Fresh Hell Is This?

-Behold, mortal programmer!
-This repository contains a Hello World program that has transcended the boundaries of sanity and good taste.
-What started as a simple educational exercise in code obfuscation has evolved into a comprehensive demonstration of every dark art known to C programming.

-This is not merely code—it's a digital grimoire that summons "Hello World!" through eleven different dimensions of cursed sorcery, each more twisted than the last.
+This repository contains a Hello World program that demonstrates advanced C programming techniques through intentional obfuscation.
+It summons "Hello World!" through eleven different dimensions of cursed sorcery, each more twisted than the last.

 ## The Cursed Arsenal